PostHog/posthog.com/contents/newsletter/talk-to-users.md

 ## 4. How to find the right users to talk to

-Just because we convinced you that talking to users isn't a waste of time doesn't mean we want to waste your time doing so.
-Lucky for you, you don't need a lot of users.
-You don't need to find a statistically significant sample.
+You don't need to talk to a huge number of users, nor do you need a statistically significant sample.
 A few user interviews can be all you need to clarify the next increment of progress.

 Second, you don't need to go send cold emails to find users to speak with.
 Once you have [product-market fit](https://posthog.com/founders/product-market-fit-game), your current users work perfectly.
 From our experience, these are the best ways to find them: